mattmassicotte/Nero/README.md

 # Story

 My son wanted an aquarium for his birthday.
 So we got a 40L salt water tank.
 But, it turns out that taking care of an aquarium is complex!
-Water chemistry is really important, and the smaller the volumn, the more sensitive it is.
+Water chemistry is really important, and the smaller the volume, the more sensitive it is.

 Of course, I immediately began thinking of ways to build a little tool to me with the maintainance and monitoring.
 Plus, I'e always wanted to experiment with watchOS.
 So, why not?